-The Pearl Brewery was founded in 1881, but these days this bustling complex is less about beer and more about the 15 restaurants, dozen-plus retailers and numerous family friendly events, including a twice-weekly Farmers Market, it hosts on its grounds.
-Start with lunch at La Gloria, chef Johnny Hernandez’s nod to interior Mexico, followed by dessert at Bakery Lorraine, where you’ll find an enticing rainbow of Parisian-style macarons just waiting to melt in your mouth.
-On the shopping side, a tailored guayabera from Dos Carolinas or a piece of jewelry hand-crafted by a fairly paid artisan from Ten Thousand Villages is the perfect souvenir to take home.
-If you can spare a night, book a room at the Pearl Brewery’s Hotel Emma, a true gem in San Antonio’s boutique hotel scene.
+Pearl was founded in 1881 as a traditional brewery.
+These days, however, the bustling complex is less about beer than its 15 restaurants, dozen-plus retailers, and numerous family-friendly events, including a twice-weekly farmers’ market.
+Start with lunch at La Gloria, chef Johnny Hernandez’s nod to interior Mexico, followed by dessert at Bakery Lorraine, where you’ll find an enticing rainbow of Parisian-style macarons.
+If you’re in the mood to shop, pick up a tailored guayabera from Dos Carolinas, or a piece of handcrafted jewelry from Ten Thousand Villages.
+Pearl Brewery is even home to Hotel Emma, a true gem in San Antonio’s boutique-lodging scene, in case you don’t want to leave.

 The Pearl is an old brewery that's been converted into a mix-use center.
 It houses locally owned boutiques, restaurants, and a Saturday farmers market.
 The Culinary Institute of America has a campus here and runs a colorful cafe full of delectable dishes at affordable prices.